ldijkman/randomnerd_esp32_wifi_manager/Binary_4_ESP8266_4MB/readme.md

 # For normal People

 Binary files for ESP8266 (For All board types with 32mbit == 4MByte)
-- also works for 64mbit==8MByte Flash uno r3 wifi mega 2560 wifi boards
+- also works for 64mbit==8MByte Flash, Uno r3 wifi / Mega 2560 wifi boards

 Maybe more people are able to try / test it this way